By 37Design |

 Mobile Batch Upload

 If your images are on your phone (which is increasingly the case for bloggers, photographers, and store owners), a dedicated upload app is the fastest path.
 SnapPress lets you select up to 20 photos from your camera roll and upload them directly to the Media Library through the WordPress REST API.
-The images are properly registered with WordPress — they show up in the Media Library immediately with all the correct database records and generated sizes.
+The images are properly registered with WordPress, so they show up in the Media Library immediately with all the correct database records and generated sizes.

 Desktop Drag-and-Drop